-The Company is an investment company, as defined in the accounting and reporting guidance under Topic 946, Financial Services-Investment Companies, of the Financial Accounting Standards Board's ("FASB's") Accounting Standards Codification, as amended

-(the "ASC").
-The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") and include the accounts of the Company and its wholly owned consolidated subsidiaries: HMS Funding, HMS Equity Holding and HMS Equity Holding II.
+The Company is an investment company, as defined in the accounting and reporting guidance under Topic 946, Financial Services-Investment Companies, of the Financial Accounting Standards Board's ("FASB's") Accounting Standards Codification, as amended (the "ASC").
+The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") and include the accounts of the Company and its wholly owned consolidated subsidiaries: HMS Funding, HMS Equity Holding, HMS Equity Holding II, HMS California Holdings LP and HMS California Holdings GP LLC.
 All intercompany accounts and transactions have been eliminated in consolidation.
-Under the 1940 Act rules, regulations pursuant to Articles 6, 10 and 12 of Regulation S-X and ASC Topic 946, the Company is precluded from consolidating portfolio company investments, including those in which it has a controlling interest, unless the portfolio company is a wholly owned investment company.
+Under ASC Topic 946, the Company is precluded from consolidating portfolio company investments, including those in which it has a controlling interest, unless the portfolio company is a wholly owned investment company.
 An exception to this general principle occurs if the Company owns a controlled operating company whose purpose is to provide services to the Company such as an investment adviser or transfer agent.
 None of the investments made by the Company qualifies for this exception.
 Therefore, the Company's portfolio company investments, including those in which the Company has a controlling interest, are carried on the Consolidated Balance Sheet at fair value, as discussed below, with changes to fair value recognized as "Net Change in Unrealized Appreciation (Depreciation) on Investments" on the Consolidated Statements of Operations until the investment is realized, usually upon exit, resulting in any gain or loss on exit being recognized as a realized gain or loss.
 However, in the event that any controlled subsidiary exceeds the tests of significance set forth in Rules 3-09 or 4-08(g) of Regulation S-X, the Company will include required financial information for such subsidiary in the notes or as an attachment to its consolidated financial statements.